invariantlabs-ai/invariant-gateway/README.md

 ## **Quickstart for Developers**

-To add Gateway to your agentic system, simply follow the integration guides below depending on the LLM provider you are using.
+To add Gateway to your agentic system, follow onf of the integration guides below, depending on the LLM provider.

 ## **Integration Guides**